Xesenix/webpack-scaffold/readme.md

 * auto detect assets included in html template (this is problem if you override default behaviour of copying to production all assets)
 * provide a translation functionality
 * provide better per app configuration for tests (seperate coverage and entry points)
+* don't merge external libraries into main bundle
+* handle lazy loading of modules
+* use react router

 ## Documentation